Saba Capital Income & Opportunities Fund (NYSEARCA:BRW) Shares Down 0.4%

-Saba Capital Income & Opportunities Fund (NYSEARCA:BRW) shares were down 0.4% on Tuesday .
+Saba Capital Income & Opportunities Fund (NYSEARCA:BRW)’s stock price fell 0.4% during mid-day trading on Tuesday .
 The stock traded as low as $4.65 and last traded at $4.69.
-Approximately 217,371 shares traded hands during trading, a decline of 34% from the average daily volume of 330,947 shares.
+217,371 shares traded hands during mid-day trading, a decline of 34% from the average session volume of 330,947 shares.
 The stock had previously closed at $4.71.

 The firm also recently declared a monthly dividend, which was paid on Monday, October 25th.
-Investors of record on Tuesday, October 12th were paid a $0.033 dividend.
+Investors of record on Tuesday, October 12th were issued a $0.033 dividend.
+The ex-dividend date of this dividend was Friday, October 8th.
 This represents a $0.40 dividend on an annualized basis and a yield of 8.50%.
-The ex-dividend date of this dividend was Friday, October 8th.

 Saba Capital Income & Opportunities Fund Company Profile (NYSEARCA:BRW)